Development Studies QS Ranking for Universities

 IDS degrees are delivered in partnership with the University of Sussex who support and accredit our teaching and learning programmes.
 See how we both perform in league tables, development studies rankings and impact evaluations.

-Best in the world for development studies: The QS University Rankings 2021 ranked IDS, together with the University of Sussex, first in the world for development studies for the fifth year running.
+Best in the world for development studies: The QS University Rankings 2022 ranked IDS, together with the University of Sussex, first in the world for development studies for the sixth year running.
 The rankings once again put Sussex top, above Harvard and Oxford.
-Sussex has now been number one for development studies for four out of the past five years.
+Sussex has now been number one for development studies for four out of the past six years.
 The result reflects the quality, impact and range of international development research and courses offered across the Sussex campus that includes IDS’ research and teaching programmes.

 Research Excellence Framework (REF)